Space-time structure of 3+1D color fields in high energy nuclear collisions: Introduction

-Beyond the boost-invariant description of heavy-ion collisions, recent experimental studies, e.g.~of rapidity-dependent factorization breakdown \cite{PHOBOS:2006mfc,CMS:2015xmx,ATLAS:2017rij}, urge us to understand the dynamics of heavy-ion collisions beyond mid-rapidity, and have triggered an increased interest in the longitudinal structure of the initial state \cite{Ozonder:2013moa,Molnar:2014zha,Bozek:2015bna,Shen:2017bsr,Shen:2020jwv}.
+Beyond the boost-invariant description of heavy-ion collisions, recent experimental studies, e.g.~of rapidity-dependent factorization breakdown \cite{PHOBOS:2006mfc,CMS:2015xmx,ATLAS:2017rij}, urge us to understand the dynamics of heavy-ion collisions beyond mid-rapidity, and have triggered an increased interest in the longitudinal structure of the initial state \cite{Ozonder:2013moa,Molnar:2014zha,Bozek:2015bna,Shen:2017bsr,Shen:2020jwv} and corrections to the eikonal limit \mbox{\cite{Altinoluk:2014oxa, Altinoluk:2015gia}}.
 While various implementations of 3+1D classical Yang-Mills equations have been developed either by varying the strengths of the classical sources \cite{Lappi:2004sf}, by generalizing the IP-Glasma model to 3+1D using JIMWLK rapidity evolution \cite{Schenke:2016ksl,McDonald:2018wql}, or by taking finite thickness of colliding nuclei into account \cite{Gelfand:2016yho,Ipp:2017lho, Ipp:2018hai,Ipp:2020igo,Schlichting:2020wrv}, we are not aware of any analytical calculation of the energy deposition in heavy-ion collision beyond the boost-invariant high-energy limit.

 In this paper, we present the first analytical calculation of the initial energy deposition in heavy-ion collisions by solving the 3+1D classical Yang-Mills equations within the dilute limit of the Color Glass Condensate effective field theory of high-energy QCD.
-Similar to the previous studies \cite{Gelfand:2016yho,Ipp:2017lho, Ipp:2018hai,Ipp:2020igo,Schlichting:2020wrv}, the longitudinal dynamics of the Glasma is analyzed by taking the finite extent of the colliding nuclei into account.
+Similar to the previous studies \cite{Gelfand:2016yho,Ipp:2017lho, Ipp:2018hai,Ipp:2020igo,Schlichting:2020wrv}, the longitudinal dynamics of the Glasma is analyzed by taking the finite extent of the colliding nuclei into account, while other corrections, such as the offset of the beam trajectory from the light cone, are neglected.
 We solve the linearized Yang-Mills equations and obtain analytic expressions for the perturbative gauge fields in the future light cone (analogous to the results of ~\cite{Kovner:1995ja,Dumitru:2001ux,McLerran:2016snu} for the boost-invariant case).
 Subsequently, we derive an analytic expression for the transverse pressure beyond the high-energy boost-invariant limit, for a specific realization of nuclear collision geometry.
 We establish the effectiveness of our perturbative calculation by comparing it to non-perturbative 3+1D classical Yang-Mills simulations \cite{Ipp:2018hai,Schlichting:2020wrv} for various thicknesses of the colliding nuclei.